Agent-Hellboy/gunicorn-prometheus-exporter/docs/examples/kubernetes-deployment.md

 **Production Note**: Always use specific version tags (e.g., `0.2.2`) instead of `:latest` for reproducibility and stability.
 If the published image tag is not yet available, build the images locally with the commands above before deploying.

-> *Redis recommendation*: Redis storage is required for multi-worker deployments.
-The manifests enable it by default (`REDIS_ENABLED=true`).
-Only disable Redis when running a single worker for local demos.
+> *Redis requirement*: Redis storage is **required** for all containerized deployments (Docker Compose and Kubernetes).
+The manifests enable Redis-only mode by default (`REDIS_ENABLED=true` and `PROMETHEUS_MULTIPROC_DIR=""`).
+Multiprocess files are incompatible with containerized environments due to read-only filesystems and lack of shared storage between pods.

 Images are automatically built and published for:
 - `linux/amd64` (x86_64)